eltimster/arc-medtechai/phd-openings.md

 The central goal of this project is to develop novel predictive tools that use multi-modal data (demographic, clinical, imaging and genetics) to statistically model age of onset of Alzheimer’s Disease (diagnosis) as well as its subsequent trajectory (prognosis).
 These tasks come with a non-standard set of challenges (e.g. large chunks of missing data, dataset shifts across cohorts, frequent mislabelling, undocumented comorbidities and sparsity of observations compared to the disease timescale), thus representing a relatively uncharted territory for modern AI.
 On the quest to find the right tool for the job, you are likely to explore the entire spectrum of Machine Learning: from SVMs to Gaussian Processes, from PCA to Variational Autoencoders, from logistic regression to GBMs, from linear models to Deep Learning and so on.

-The suitable candidate will have a BSc (Hons) or MSc degree in Computer Science, Statistics, Mathematics, Machine Learning or related fields, with a solid foundation in statistical inference and machine learning, extensive experience with R or Python.
-Keen interest in applying modern ML tools to the study of cognitive processes is essential.

 **Key areas involved in the research:** machine learning, Bayesian data analysis, mixed modelling, cognitive decline

 ## Using deep learning to improve genomic risk prediction of Alzheimer’s Disease

 It’s well known that an individual’s genetic profile affects their risk of Alzheimer’s Disease and their rate of cognitive decline.
 This project aims to understand how deep learning may be applied to a wealth of existing genetics-related data in order to improve prediction of an individual’s risk of Alzheimer’s Disease.
 The focus will be on models and architectures that allow for the integration of other modalities (e.g imaging, cognitive tests).
 We will also explore how the resulting prediction relate to other established Alzheimer’s biomarkers.

-The suitable candidate will have a BSc (Hons) or MSc degree in Bioinformatics, Computer Science, or related fields, with a solid foundation in machine learning, applied statistics, programming, and data analysis.
-The ideal candidate will have experience working with human genomics data and/or deep learning, a deep understanding of statistical inference and machine learning, and extensive experience with R or Python.

 **Key areas involved in the research:** machine learning, genomic risk prediction, cognitive decline